docker-hy/docker-hy.github.io/part2.md

 Next we'll setup Wordpress that requires MySQL and persisted volume.

 In <https://hub.docker.com/_/wordpress/> there is a massive list of different variants in `Supported tags and respective Dockerfile links` - most likely for this testing we can use any of the images.
-From "How to use this image" we can see that all variants require `WORDPRESS_DB_HOST` that needs to be MySQL.So before moving forward, let's setup that.
+From "How to use this image" we can see that all variants require `WORDPRESS_DB_HOST` that needs to be MySQL.
+So before moving forward, let's setup that.

 In <https://hub.docker.com/_/mysql/> there's a sample compose file under "via docker stack deploy or docker-compose" - Let's strip that down to